Theatre and orchestra management

 Study

-Culture knows no social standstill; it is characterised by movement, change and, in the best case, further development.
-The structural need for reform in theatres and orchestras concerns us just as much as the overdue integration of new discourses on equality, justice, diversity and co-determination.
-From this we develop our questions: Which theatre and orchestra models are capable of reform, which are out of date?
-Which instruments and concepts will be used to develop and implement new models?
-What role will modern and ethical management play in the theatre and orchestra?
+Culture knows no social standstill; it is characterized by movement, change and, in the best case, further development.
+We are concerned with the structural need for reform in theaters and orchestras as well as the overdue integration of new discourses on equality, justice, diversity and co-determination.
+From this we develop our questions: Which theater and orchestra models are capable of reform, which have fallen out of time?
+What instruments and concepts will be used to develop and implement new models, and what role will modern and ethical management in the theater and orchestra play in this?

-For a modern management in theatre and orchestra
+For modern management in the theater and orchestra

-The Master's degree in Theatre and Orchestra Management, unique in Germany, leads in four semesters through all the areas of competence that are important in theatre and orchestra practice today.
-The holistic course of study combines organisational, managerial and artistic aspects of theatres and orchestras.
+The Master's in Theater and Orchestra Management is unique in Germany.
+In four semesters, it covers all the areas of expertise that are important in theater and orchestra practice today.
+The holistic course combines organizational, managerial and artistic aspects of theaters and orchestras.

-Theatre and orchestra management, economics, law and cultural policy, cultural theory and aesthetics, play planning, production and communication are the focus, accompanied by intensive reflection on values, responsibility and perspectives in the cultural landscape.
-We train both for public organisations and for the independent scene: for professions in theatres, orchestras and festivals with great responsibility.
-In recent years, all of our graduates have found challenging and demanding positions, either before or shortly after their final exams.
+Theater and orchestra management, economics, law and cultural policy, cultural theory and aesthetics, performance planning, production and communication are the focus, accompanied by intensive reflection on values, responsibility and perspectives in the cultural landscape.
+We train both for public organizations and for the independent scene: for professions in theaters, orchestras and festivals with great responsibility.
+In recent years, our graduates have all found challenging and demanding positions before or shortly after their final exams.

-» Theatre and Orchestra Management is the only course of study in Germany that focuses on theatres and orchestras and discusses and analyses the special requirements of this sector. «Sophie Hein, alumna
+» Theater and Orchestra Management is the only degree program in Germany that focuses on theaters and orchestras and discusses and analyzes the special requirements of this field. «Sophie Hein, Alumna

 Portraitfoto Sophie Hein